US Alliance with Syrian PYD Alienates Turkey

 The Turkish government understood PYD’s political agenda and openly opposed the US help to the group.
-While opposed to the directly, Turkey nevertheless facilitated the from the Iraqi Kurdish Peshmerga and Free Syrian Army (FSA) forces through the Turkish territory to come to the aid of Kobane.
+While opposed to the calls to arm the group directly, Turkey nevertheless facilitated the passage of military help from the Iraqi Kurdish Peshmerga and Free Syrian Army (FSA) forces through the Turkish territory to come to the aid of Kobane.

 Despite this, Turkey was being presented in the Western media as “not doing enough” to save Kobane from ISIL.
 Some Kurdish leaders even claimed that Turkey was helping ISIL – an accusation that continues to be repeated without hard evidence.

-All this was happening while Turkey admitted around in a matter of days and hundreds of wounded fighters.
+All this was happening while Turkey admitted around 200,000 mostly Kurdish refugees from Kobane in a matter of days and treated hundreds of wounded fighters.
 Yet Turkey was often presented in the media as demonstrating an anti-Kurdish attitude and letting Kobane fall to ISIL.

 Turkey’s concern is the political ambitions of the PYD and the regional game that the PKK is trying to play.
 This concern has only grown over the past year and a half, and created a serious source of tension in the US-Turkey relationship.

-Some PKK leaders have left the Qandil Mountains – in northern Iraq where the PKK camps are headquartered – and in northern Syria starting with the Kobane fight, which served as a Kurdish nationalist moment and helped the organisation’s efforts to recruit inside Turkey.
+Some PKK leaders have left the Qandil Mountains – in northern Iraq where the PKK camps are headquartered – and joined the PYD in northern Syria starting with the Kobane fight, which served as a Kurdish nationalist moment and helped the organisation’s efforts to recruit inside Turkey.